YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVZROENT, xxxx is neither a directory nor an object library(DLL)

-Run Time Error: This indicates that an invalid entry (xxxx), neither an object directory, nor a shared library, has been specified in $ZROUTINES.
+Run Time Error: This indicates that an invalid entry (xxxx), which is neither an object directory nor a shared library, has been specified in $ZROUTINES.

 Action: Remove xxxx or replace it with a valid directory or a shared library.

 --------------------
 INVZSTEP